List of England Test cricket records: Best career economy rate

 William Attewell finished his career with an economy rate of 1.31, a Test cricket record.

 A bowler's economy rate is the total number of runs they have conceded divided by the number of overs they have bowled.
 English bowler William Attewell, who played 10 Tests between 1884 and 1892, holds the Test record for the best career economy rate with 1.31.
-Cliff Gladwin, with a rate of 1.60 runs per over conceded over his 8-match Test career, is second on the list.